tofabi/database-api/README.md

     "{'chat_id':'123456','parameter':{}"

-If you are admin and you want to delete another user add the 'user_name' to the parameter.
+If you are admin and you want to delete another user add the `user_name` to the parameter.

 Json result: